 20m² patio divided by 0.555m² = 36 of each of the two sizes.

-If you need to work to a plan whereby different numbers of each size slab are required your best bet is to sketch the design out on graph paper or use a patio design software such as that on the Bradstone website.
+If you need to work to a plan where you need a different number of each size slab, your best bet is to sketch the design out on graph paper.

 Experienced landscapers should be able to work out a random pattern using a roughly equal quantity of each size.